 I have mental-health issues.

-I don’t have PTSD – and I’m not suicidal.
+I don’t believe I have PTSD – and I’m definitely not suicidal.

-My issues are minor – in my opinion – though getting worse (because of “the trouble with DVA”).
+My issues are minor – in my opinion – though getting worse (mainly because of “the trouble with DVA”).

 Obviously, I don’t know exactly what my issues are.
 If I did I probably wouldn’t need professional help.

 But they do keep me awake at night.
-Last night, for example, I went to bed early because was I so tired from two very late nights recently (issue in itself) – but woke, with a start, about 1.30am, lay there thinking for hours, got up and made hot chocolate and tried again.
+Last night, for example, I went to bed early because I was so tired from two very late nights recently (issue in itself) – but woke, with a start, about 1.30am, lay there thinking for hours, got up and made hot chocolate, then tried again.
 Unsuccessfully.

 Now, as the sky turns red before the sun gets out of bed, I’m back at my computer.
 But I can’t concentrate on work.
 I have to write this.

 My wife knows I have issues.
-She occasionally yells – “WHAT THE HELL IS WRONG WITH YOU” – only because I also have partial hearing loss and might not otherwise hear her 😉
+She occasionally yells – “WHAT THE HELL IS WRONG WITH YOU” – mainly because I also have partial hearing loss and might not otherwise hear her 😉

 My GP knows I have issues.
 She once said, in a sentence that had about 400 words too many in it because she was trying to get around to the point as diplomatically as she could that maybe some of my medical symptoms were just manifestly indicative of something holistically underlying………

 …….she gave me a referral to a psychiatrist.